keyestudio/KS5005-KS5006-Keyestudio-ESP32-37-in-1-Sensor-Kit/docs/Raspberry pi/Raspberry pi.md

-# Getting started with Raspberry Pi C language
+# Raspberry Pi C language tutorial

 Raspberry Pi is a card computer whose official system is Raspberry Pi OS, and can be installed on the Raspberry Pi, such as: ubuntu, Windows IoT.
 Raspberry Pi can be used as a personal server, performing camera monitoring and recognition, as well as voice interaction by connecting a camera and a voice interactive assistant.
 Also, Raspberry Pi leads out 40Pin pins that can be connected to various sensors and control LEDs, motors, etc. This can be used to make a robot with a Raspberry Pi.